ghostebony/svelte-virtual/README.md

 ## About

 Svelte components for efficiently rendering large lists.
-Instead of rendering all your date, svelte-virtual renders only what's visible
+Instead of rendering all your data, svelte-virtual renders only what's visible

 ## Installation